geraintpalmer/SAS-R/LabSheets/Week_07.md

 - Carry out differentiation in Sage;
 - Carry out integration in Sage.

+A YouTube playlist with all the videos for this lab sheet can be found [here](http://www.youtube.com/playlist?list=PLnC5h3PY-znz1cih4_2b7QvVZaqPnE7m4).

 1. Last week we saw how to define a function in Sage:

     ~~~{.python}